 The head teacher took responsibility for creating and updating Kate’s Health Plan to reflect the school’s arrangements.
 This would be reviewed and updated at intervals with Kate’s mum and the specialist diabetic nurse.
 It was agreed that the head teacher would be the contact point for Kate’s mum if she had any questions or concerns.

 The class teacher did not feel that Kate needed a individual learning plan at the moment and that she would ensure that Kate knew she could ask for help in class if she was struggling.
 Kate’s teacher agreed that she would monitor Kate’s learning progress and review this decision next term.

-The training the specialist diabetic nurse gave the class teacher included how to administering Kate’s insulin injections as well as advice on how to help Kate be more independent and administer her injections herself with supervision.
+The training the specialist diabetic nurse gave the class teacher included how to administer Kate’s insulin injections, as well as advice on how to help Kate be more independent and administer her injections herself with supervision.
 The training also included advice about watching for signs of low blood sugar such as tiredness, forgetfulness, strange behaviour and, most importantly, signs of diabetic or insulin coma.
 It was agreed that if staff became concerned about Kate’s health or behaviour in any way they would test her blood sugar, administer insulin and call her parents.

-Kate’s teacher also raised the issue about how Kate would be supported on schools trips as she did not always look after all the children.
-It was agreed that whenever a trip was planned for Kate’s class, the teacher would make Kate was in her group and that there was plenty of time and space for Kate to have something to eat and have her injection when needed.
+Kate’s teacher also raised the issue about how Kate would be supported on school trips as she did not always look after all the children.
+It was agreed that whenever a trip was planned for Kate’s class, the teacher would make sure Kate was in her group and that there was plenty of time and space for Kate to have something to eat and have her injection when needed.